delacruzjardon/mongoDB-workload-generator/README.md

     When enabled, this mode ensures that queries utilize the primary key and appropriate indexes, instead of using random fields that may or may not have indexes or other less efficient patterns.
 Using this option significantly enhances the workload's performance and efficiency.

     Additionally, enabling this flag restricts find workloads to aggregate queries only, minimizing the overhead of transferring large volumes of data from the database to the client.

+    This option is automatically ignored if you provide your own queries via `--custom_queries`.

 5. runtime -- How long to run the workload